amirsciammas/interview-mlops-engineer/README.md

 Here we create a simple user that makes a simple task, makes a POST request to the `/predict` endpoint using a list of four generated numbers.

-Now lets start the container:
+Now let's start the container:

 ```
 docker run -it --rm -p 8000:8000 -v $PWD/my_new_best_model.h5:/opt/app/model.h5 -e MODEL_PATH=model.h5 service-mlops:0.0.1